 Interested in this program and want to get more information?

 We occasionally host optional information sessions.
-All sessions are in at the LSC-Tomball Health Science Building located at 700 Graham Drive in Tomball, across the street from Tomball Regional Medical Center.
+All sessions are held at the LSC-Tomball Health Science Building located at 700 Graham Drive in Tomball, across the street from Tomball Regional Medical Center.
 There are no information sessions scheduled at this time.
 To arrange a tour of our amazing facility or to receive more information on our program, please send an email to TCpharmacytech@lonestar.edu.

 Regulatory Standards for Pharmacy TechniciansA pharmacy technician is an individual who is registered with the Board as a pharmacy technician, who passed the Pharmacy Technician Certification Board exam, and whose responsibility in a pharmacy is to provide technical services that do not require professional judgment regarding preparing and distributing drugs and who works under the direct supervision of and is responsible to a pharmacist.
 A pharmacy technician trainee is an individual who is registered with the board as a pharmacy technician trainee and is authorized to participate in a pharmacy’s technician training program.
 To complete the required externships in a pharmacy as a pharmacy technician trainee, individuals must be registered with the Texas State Board of Pharmacy (TSBP).
 A pharmacy technician or pharmacy technician-in-training shall: